podofo/podofo/SOURCE-LAYOUT.md

 externally of the source tree, simulating the layout of prefixed `include` after installation.
 The content of `podofo` is:

-- `base`: base source directory with most of the library classes;
+- `main`: source directory with most of the library classes;
 - `common`: directory with common general purpose headers that are deployed as part of the public API;
 - `staging`: directory with immature PoDoFo API extensions classes,